Investing - the oldest method to keep your wealth growth

 The Digital Age

 We’re at the verge of another transformation.
 Actually, it would be more realistic to say that this transformation already started with the birth of FinTech.
-Even though stock exchange markets and banks made the investment game a whole lot easier, they still have their own imperfections – mostly related to bureaucracy and lack of control for the end user.
+Even though stock exchange markets and banks made the receivable game a whole lot easier, they still have their own imperfections – mostly related to bureaucracy and lack of control for the end user.
 Luckily, the technology sector has the means to overpower these drawbacks by digitizing and simplifying everything.

 The new model